Wine Scoring on the 100-Point Scale

 Expert evaluations of brandy, whiskey, tequila, mead, beer and other beverages are also available.
 Call us for more information.

-The Sommelier Company is the nation’s leading provider for wine and spirits expertise, with a team of more that 350 certified experts.
+The Sommelier Company is the nation’s leading provider for wine and spirits expertise, with a team of more than 350 certified experts.
 In recent years, through our work in consulting, events and education, we have built a respected national brand in technical wine expertise that many wineries and winemakers respect.

 Since 2015, we have leveraged this brand to—and the tasting methods we honed and taught to thousands of consumers and professionals—to offer a much-needed service.